 High School Programming

-A Three-Day Virtual Conference for High School Students
+A 5-Day Entrepreneurship Camp for High School Students

 Brought to you by the Bates Center at Lewis & Clark College

-The Bates Center for Entrepreneurship & Leadership at Lewis & Clark College is hosting its first (virtual) high school program this summer, the Circular Economics Forum.
-It is open to all high school students, including international students, and will take place from 9 AM - 1 PM PST on Monday, July 25 - Wednesday, July 27th in an immersive, online format.
+The Bates Center for Entrepreneurship & Leadership at Lewis & Clark College is hosting its 2nd annual high school program this summer, the Circular Innovation Challenge.
+It is open to all high school students, including international students, and will take place from Sunday July 23rd to Friday the 28th in-person, at the beautiful Lewis & Clark College campus!

 We’re committed to not just teaching processes for entrepreneurship and innovation, but entrepreneurship for a more sustainable future.
 The “circular economy” might not be a familiar term, but it should be.
 We want students to understand the massive opportunities present for innovation in the “circular economy,” a market space for businesses that prevent waste, circulate products through renewal, and develop new business models that create value without using finite resources.

-Throughout the conference, students will be inspired by entrepreneurs and leaders in the circular economy, they will connect with college student mentors and a team of their peers, and they will learn and practice strategies for ideation and innovation, including lean startup methodology and the business model canvas.
-We’ve built an inclusive and transformative online experience that will include inspirational speakers, mentorship, team-based challenges, learning by doing, and great (circular) prizes.
+Throughout the week, students will be inspired by entrepreneurs and leaders in the circular economy, they will connect with college student mentors and a team of their peers, where they will learn and practice strategies for ideation and innovation, including lean startup methodology and the business model canvas.
+We’ve built an inclusive and transformative experience that will include inspirational speakers, mentorship, activities & challenges, the Portland classics, and great (circular) prizes.

 We encourage all interested students to apply now as acceptances will be made on a rolling basis and participation will be capped at 100 students.
-The program fee is $185.
-Scholarships are available to all students who express financial need thanks to generous sponsorship.
+The program fee is $x.
+Scholarships are available to all students who express financial need thanks to the generous sponsorship.